JorisSchut/Data-Science/Cleaning/wk3/Codebook.md

 Measurement: Type of measurement taking place.
 The body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing the frequency of the measurements.

-Type of data: mathematical procedure carried out on the measurements (mean or standard deviation).
+Type of data: mathematical procedure carried out on the measurements.
+The following operations were applied to the data:
+ - mean: Mean value
+ - std: Standard deviation

-Axis: axis on which the measurement took place (x, y, z or none for global measurements).
+Axis: axis on which the measurement took place (x, y, z or none for global (magnitude) measurements).

 Unit of measurement: - (none)